electron-plumber/electron-big-book/docs/math/0 Core courses/23 Chapter6 plane geometry Module1 parallel lines Module2 triangles upper.md

 lang: en-US
 ---

-# Module 5-03 Parallel lines
+# Module 5-03 Parallel Lines

-## 1.Angle between a straight line and parallel
+## 1.Angle Between a Straight Line and a parallel Line
   - $\angle 1 \, \text{and} \, \angle 4$ are corresponding angles, corresponding angles are equal.
   - $\angle 2 \, \text{and} \, \angle 4$ are alternate interior angles, alternate interior angles are equal.
   - $\angle 3 \, \text{and} \, \angle 4$ are adjacent interior angles, adjacent interior angles are supplementary.
   ![Angle between a straight line and parallel.svg](../../public/math/Core%20courses/Angle%20between%20a%20straight%20line%20and%20parallel.svg)

-## 2.The segments intercepted by a set of parallel lines are proportional
+## 2.Segments Intercepted by a Set of Parallel Lines Are Proportional
   - Up-down ratio $\frac{a}{b}=\frac{c}{d}$.
   - Left-right ratio $\frac{a}{c}=\frac{b}{d}$.
   ![The segment intercepted by a set of parallel lines are proportional.svg](../../public/math/Core%20courses/The%20segment%20intercepted%20by%20a%20set%20of%20parallel%20lines%20are%20proportional.svg)